mozilla/pkipolicy/rootstore/policy.md

 manually issued directly from a root.

-CAs MAY sign SHA-1 hashes over intermediate certificates which chain up to roots in Mozilla's program only if the certificate to be signed is a duplicate of an existing SHA-1 intermediate certificate with the only changes being all of:
+CAs MAY sign SHA-1 hashes over intermediate certificates which chain up to roots in Mozilla's root store only if the certificate to be signed is a duplicate of an existing SHA-1 intermediate certificate with the only changes being all of: